This how-to will teach you how to set up a new SQL Server database.

 MySchema with the name of your schema.

 For the correct functioning of Mendix, some SQL Server extensions need to be installed.
 This can be achieved via the following command:

 CREATE ASSEMBLY [Mendix.SqlServerExtensions] FROM "D:\MyFolder\Mendix\server\runtime\lib\Mendix.SqlServerExtensions.dll" WITH PERMISSION_SET = SAFE;

-The permission above does require CLR to be enable on the SQL Server instance.
-If CLR is not enable this can be enable using the following query:
+The permission above requires CLR to be enabled on the SQL Server instance.
+CLR can be enabled using this query: